Here is Dawkins.

 So what sort of non-price rationing system could our Tenants’ Union employ?
 I can think of a few.

 A list is made of people who want to rent a home of a particular type, in a particular location, with new people added at the bottom.
 Each time a property becomes available, it is offered to the first person on the list.
 To retain a degree of choice, each person on the list might get 3 veto choices - homes that become available at their turn, but which they could choose not to take, and stay at the top of the queue and wait for the next home.

 The more effective this system is at reducing prices, the longer the queues.

 Each time a home becomes available, a lottery is run, with a period of a few weeks in which potential tenants can get a ticket.
 The winning ticket gets the home.
 This can be expanded to run in batches at set intervals to overcome problems of having tickets in multiple lotteries at once.

-Homes would go to people based on assessment of the household's needs.
+Homes would go to people based on an assessment of the household's needs.
 Criteria could include rental history, income, family status, age, other other metric deemed fair and reasonable.
 Such assessment can be used to determine qualification rules for lottery or queuing systems.

-Other methods could of course be implemented.
+Other methods could, of course, be implemented.
 But to make any of them effective at undermining futile price-competition, secondary markets would need to be outlawed, and this rule rigorously enforced.